GuanceCloud/guance-docs/docs/en/integrations/aws_emr.md

 ### Verify

 1. In「Management / Crontab Config」check whether the automatic triggering configuration exists for the corresponding task,In addition, you can view task records and logs to check whether exceptions exist
-2. On the observation cloud platform, click 「Infrastructure / Custom」 to check whether asset information exists
+2. On the Guance platform, click 「Infrastructure / Custom」 to check whether asset information exists
-3. On the observation cloud platform, press 「Metrics」 to check whether monitoring data exists
+3. On the Guance platform, press 「Metrics」 to check whether monitoring data exists

 ## Metric {#metric}
 Configure AWS Cloud - cloud monitoring.
-The default indicator set is as follows.
-You can collect more indicators by configuring them [Amazon CloudWatch Metrics Details](https://docs.aws.amazon.com/zh_cn/emr/latest/ManagementGuide/UsingEMR_ViewingMetrics.html){:target="_blank"}
+The default metric set is as follows.
+You can collect more metrics by configuring them [Amazon CloudWatch Metrics Details](https://docs.aws.amazon.com/zh_cn/emr/latest/ManagementGuide/UsingEMR_ViewingMetrics.html){:target="_blank"}

 | Metric                    | Description                                                         |